mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 #### Dynamic framework

-This is the recommended workflow for manually integrating custom builds of the SDK into an application targeting iOS 8 and above:
+This is the recommended workflow for manually integrating custom builds of the SDK into an application:

 1. Build from source manually, per above.